kdgdkd/MIDItema/README.md

 - **MIDI Clock Slave:** Synchronizes perfectly to any standard MIDI clock source.
 - **Advanced Song & Playlist Structure:** Define your songs and playlists in simple, human-readable json5 files, which allows for comments.
 Specify parts, lengths, colors for both songs and parts, and complex repetition logic.
  - **Repetition Patterns:** Control exactly how parts repeat within a song.
+ - **Follow Actions:** Define complex, probabilistic, or conditional logic for what happens automatically after a part finishes, enabling dynamic and non-linear song arrangements.
 - **Live Part & Song Navigation:** The core of MIDItema.
 Program quantized jumps to the next/previous part or song, restart the current section, or go to any specific part/song on command.
 - **Dual Playback Mode (Loop/Song):** Toggle between two modes on the fly. **Loop Mode** respects the `repeat_pattern` of each part, allowing for loops and vamping. **Song Mode** overrides these patterns, forcing the arrangement to always advance linearly to the next part, perfect for progressing through a song's structure.
 - **Quantized Actions:** All jumps are scheduled as a **pending action** and executed with musical precision on the next beat, bar, or larger musical divisions.